lightning/bolts/03-transactions.md

 To allow an opportunity for penalty transactions in case of a revoked commitment transaction, all outputs which return funds to the owner of the commitment transaction (aka "local node") must be delayed for `to-self-delay` blocks.
 This delay is done in a second stage HTLC transaction (HTLC-success for HTLCs accepted by the local node, HTLC-timeout for HTLCs offered by the local node).

-The reason for the separate transaction stage for HTLC outputs is so that HTLCs can time out or be fulfilled even though they are within the `to-self-delay` `OP_CHECKSEQUENCEVERIFY` delay.
+The reason for the separate transaction stage for HTLC outputs is so that HTLCs can time out or be fulfilled even though they are within the `to-self-delay` delay.
 Otherwise the required minimum timeout on HTLCs is lengthened by this delay, causing longer timeouts for HTLCs traversing the network.

 The amounts for each output are rounded down to whole satoshis.
 If this amount, minus the fees for the HTLC transaction is less than the `dust-limit-satoshis` set by the owner of the commitment transaction, the output is not produced (thus the funds add to fees).

 #### To-Local Output

-This output sends funds back to the owner of this commitment transaction, thus must be timelocked using OP_CSV.
+This output sends funds back to the owner of this commitment transaction, thus must be timelocked using `OP_CSV`.
 It can be claimed, without delay, by the other party if they know the revocation key.
 The output is a version 0 P2WSH, with a witness script:

     OP_IF
         # Penalty transaction